Verónica Alcocer: Approval ratings, popularity and controversy

 Alcocer was harshly criticized, after a series of videos were leaked during her stay in Madrid, in which she made funny faces while the national anthem was playing, which was classified by some as disrespectful and rude, at the same time she was criticized for dancing in the street to the rhythm of the native mapalé dance from the Pacific region of Colombia, performed by a group of Colombian musicians based in Spain.

 In January 2024, Alcocer was a trend, after it was known through an investigation carried out by the newspaper La Silla Vacia the budget allocated to its private staff, which included transportation, makeup artist, fashion advisor and photographer, this news caused great controversy, since a first lady is not a public servant, which caused different opinions from different sectors.

-In June 2024, Alcocer denounced a campaign to smear his name by members of the Petro administration.
+In June 2024, Alcocer denounced a campaign to smear her name by members of the Petro administration.
 Through a press release, Alcocer asked the Attorney General, Luz Adriana Camargo, to investigate the disinformation campaign against her.

-In January 2025, he participated with his daughter Sofía in the Celebrations of Saint Francis of Assisi, in Sincelejo, Sucre.
+In January 2025, She participated with her daughter Sofía in the Celebrations of Saint Francis of Assisi, in Sincelejo, Sucre.

+In September 2025, her public absence would become a source of speculation among the public.
+In November 2025, Alcocer was approached by the Swedish newspaper Expressen while walking through the streets of Stockholm hand in hand with her youngest daughter, Antonella, and the Spanish businessman Manuel Grau.
+She had established her residence at the Strand Hotel in Stockholm.